Skip to Main Content

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

 We've selected some of the top Miami date ideas that weave in the best the city has to offer, from helicopter tours and snorkel trips to luxurious spa suites—plus the city's most romantic restaurants.
-And when you're ready to call it a night, we've rounded up the best hotels to make a date or weekend getaway even more memorable.
+So, whether you're planning your usual date night or looking for something extra special for your Miami proposal, read on for some top-notch ideas.

 In this article: